OAODEV/hello-service/README.md

 This is currently a manual process.
-We go over to [CircleCI](https://circleci.com/gh/OAODEV/hello-service), click into our build then look for where it says `echo "The build name is in here!!!" r.iadops.com/$herd_service_name:$herd_build_tag`.
-It's in there and should look like this
+We go over to [CircleCI](https://circleci.com/gh/OAODEV/hello-service), click into our build then look for where it says

+    `echo "The build name is in here!!!" r.iadops.com/$herd_service_name:$herd_build_tag`.

+It's in there and should look like this.

     r.iadops.com/hello:<semver>_build.<hash>